astaff/sandbox-driver/README.md

 be sent to the device.
 It is also therefore important to be able to clear the command_queue with the clear_queue function.

+* The Smoothieboard does not use checksums to verify messages, however other boards, like TinyG do.
+A mechanism for handling that could be added

 TODO: Some examples of commands and their responses.